What is a basal cell carcinoma?

 What are the clinical features of basal cell carcinomas?

 Regardless of skin colour, BCCs can occur anywhere on the skin.
 The most common sites are the face and ears, neck, shoulders, and back.
-There are various subtypes of BCC.
+There are various subtypes of BCC; these subtypes are described below.

 - Nodular BCC is firm with a smooth surface.